You can boost a child’s credit by adding them as an authorized user, but cards’ policies vary widely on how old the child must be

 These limits aren’t foolproof, though.
 For example, if a merchant doesn’t obtain an authorization for any reason, that purchase might not get counted toward the limit, AmEx warns in the fine print.

-In a pinch, Discover offers a Freeze It option where you can temporarily freeze and unfreeze your account in seconds using a smartphone app or online.
+In a pinch, Discover offers a Freeze It option in which you can temporarily freeze and unfreeze your account in seconds using a smartphone app or online.
 This could be used to halt all purchases if, for example, your child loses her card but you’re sure it’s buried in a messy bedroom.
 However, the downside is it also freezes your own line of credit at the same time, says Daraius Dubash, cofounder of rewards travel site Million Mile Secrets.

 Business credit cards, including those issued by Bank of America and Chase, offer another way to monitor and control authorized user spending because they generally offer employee controls, Dubash says.
 For example, Mark Grossman, a public relations professional in New York, added his 16-year-old daughter as an authorized user on his consumer credit card, but disliked the fact that all purchases were mingled.